karlnorling/lyssna/README.md

 ### Upcoming integrations:
 -----
+SNS CloudWatch alarms - adding support to notify on CloudWatch alarms.
 GitHub Api - getting more information based on the commit SHA - for deployment details.

 ### Upcoming features: